borisflesch/mongoose-historise/README.md

         newValue: "newValue"
     },
     limit: false, // False: no history limits; fill-in a number to indicate the maximum number of 'history' to store
-    order: -1, // -1: last modifications will appear at the beginning of the array; 1: last modifications will appear at the end
+    order: -1, // -1: Reverse chronological order (last modifications at the beginning); 1: Chronological order (last modifications at the end)
     ignore: ['createdAt', 'history'] // Ignore the mentioned fields when generating and storing the history }
 ```